Christians Call For Repentance With Hopes of Revival

 You can become the spiritual leader you want to be.
 Over 1 million men have started their journey to freedom through the Conquer Series.
-It consists of 12-DVDs packed with strong Biblical teaching, powerful testimonies, and engaging action footage.
+It consists of ten videos packed with strong Biblical teaching, powerful testimonies, and engaging action footage.

-A personal journal and study guides are available to help keep you focused every day on achieving and maintaining your sobriety.
+An interactive study guide and online journal are available to help keep you focused every day on achieving and maintaining your sobriety.

 David in Austin, Texas wrote,